-Once these various information have been completed, the software will automatically take care of making the correct deductions from your income and your fortune.
+Once this information has been completed, the software will automatically take care of making the correct deductions from your income and your wealth.

 Know the amount of annual interest you are paying

 Do you want to know everything about your private credit taxation?
 Start by finding out about the total amount of your interest for the year.
-Depending on the bank or the creditor, some credit contracts do not always necessarily mention the breakdown between interest and repayment.
-Read your contract carefully and do not hesitate to Contact us if you need help.
+Depending on the bank or the creditor, some credit agreements do not always necessarily mention the breakdown between interest and repayment.
+Read your contract carefully and don't hesitate to Contact us if you need help.